trisulnsm/apps/analyzers/save_binaries/README.md

-# Save EXE, PE, DLL, FLASH, PDF
+# Save EXE, PE, DLL, FLASH, PDF, ISO

 Install this app and immediately start dumping potentially malicious binaries transferred via HTTP to `/tmp/savedfiles`

 ## Installing - enable FileExtraction

-For this plugin to work you need to ensure :

 1. Open the Probe Config `/usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml` file
 2. Verify if the `FileExtraction > Enabled` option is `TRUE`
-3. You also need to create a RAMFS/TMPFS  partition for this feature.
+3. Create a RAMFS/TMPFS  partition for this feature.
 To do this
     1. run `trisulctl_probe createramfs probe0 default` and specify a size of say 40M
 	2. add this file system to `/etc/fstab` as described in [Creating ramfs](https://www.trisul.org/docs/lua/fileextractoverview.html#the_ramfs_filesystem)

-## TIP : Also install the "Save Binaries Monitoring" dashboard app to view performance charts

 ## Config parameters